khulnasoft-lab/hooker/docs/routes.md

   ...
 ```

-### Route Tracee Message
+### Route Tracker Message

-The following input JSON message is from [Tracee](https://github.com/aquasecurity/tracee).
+The following input JSON message is from [Tracker](https://github.com/khulnasoft-lab/tracker).

-Set `input` property of route to: `contains(input.SigMetadata.ID,"TRC-")` to limit the route to handle Tracee messages only
+Set `input` property of route to: `contains(input.SigMetadata.ID,"TRC-")` to limit the route to handle Tracker messages only

-In the section [rego-templates](https://github.com/aquasecurity/postee/tree/main/rego-templates) have rego templates samples to use with Tracee:
+In the section [rego-templates](https://github.com/khulnasoft-lab/hooker/tree/main/rego-templates) have rego templates samples to use with Tracker:
-- tracee-html.rego
+- tracker-html.rego
-- tracee-slack.rego
+- tracker-slack.rego

 ### Plugins

-'Plugins' section contains configuration for useful Postee features.
+'Plugins' section contains configuration for useful Hooker features.

 Key | Description | Possible Values | Example
 --- | --- | --- | ---